jeffreyadams/atlasofliegroups-docs/_sources/windows_installation.rst.txt

 to load the scripts.

 Note: using this option readline (command line tools) will not work.
-For this reason we recommend :ref:`compiling` the software yourself.
+For this reason this is the least desirable option.